vladpikaciu/steam_skin_flipping/README.md

 # steam_skin_flipping
 This python script was made using Selenium.
 It's main goal is to scrape data from the pages specified by the user.

-The script will get the price and quantity of Steam skins sales and see if it would be profitable for the user to flip.
-It will write the data to a .txt file.
-The script is relatively complex, made to work with any steam exception.
+Features:
+- make exceptions for skins with a very low trade volume.
+- get the potential profit in a nice and colorful way in the console.
+- write all data to a .txt file.
+- specify the minimum desired profit percentage.
+- evade Steam error "Too many requests" by having a longer waiting interval between requests.
+- able to scrape any game skin data